apache/spark/docs/graphx-programming-guide.md

 > are constant sized (e.g., floats and addition instead of lists and concatenation).
 More
 > precisely, the result of `mapReduceTriplets` should be sub-linear in the degree of each vertex.

-Because it is often necessary to aggregate information about neighboring vertices we also provide an alternative interface defined in [`GraphOps`][GraphOps]:

-{% highlight scala %}
-def aggregateNeighbors[A](
-    map: (VertexID, EdgeTriplet[VD, ED]) => Option[A],
-    reduce: (A, A) => A,
-    edgeDir: EdgeDirection)
-  : VertexRDD[A]
-{% endhighlight %}

-The `aggregateNeighbors` operator is implemented directly on top of `mapReduceTriplets` but allows the user to define the logic in a more vertex centric manner.
-Here the `map` function is provided the vertex to which the message is sent as well as one of the edges and returns the optional message value.
-The `edgeDir` determines whether the `map` function is run on `In`, `Out`, or `All` edges adjacent to each vertex.

 ### Computing Degree Information

 A common aggregation task is computing the degree of each vertex: the number of edges adjacent to